daneli1/SublimePreviewAndPrint/README.md

 At the lowest level, you can configure this plugin to do nothing more than send text directly to a printer via lpr.
-At the next level, a standard dialog box allows you to choose a printer, page range, single vs duplex, etc. Additional options allow a feature-rich preview of your document via okular, evince, acroread or xpdf.
+At the next level, a standard dialog box allows you to choose a printer, page range, single vs duplex, etc. Additional options allow a feature-rich preview of your document via evince or okular.
 Finally, if you enable formatting/conversion options, you can apply fonts, margins, word-wrap, headers, etc to printed text, and syntax color highlighting for code.
 Working with markdown files, you can preview and print latex formatted documents as well.
 (The latter depends on a working installation of pandoc and latex.)